xifangczy/cat-catch/README_en.md

 💔Cat-catch is open source; anyone can download, modify, and upload it to various platforms.
 However, there are already many fake Cat-catch versions with added advertising code.
 Please be very careful about your data security.

 # 📒Documentation
-Since the development of CatCatch SE is not yet complete, user documentation is temporarily suspended.
+Since the development of Cat-Catch SE is not yet complete, user documentation is temporarily suspended.
 In the meantime, you can refer to the original CatCatch user documentation:

 https://o2bmm.gitbook.io/cat-catch/